tuzgen/2D-Monopoly/README.md

     - Opportunity to choose an amount of money to finish the game when reached by any of the players.

-    - Tile names are customizable on game initialization
+    - Tile names are customizable on game initialization.